NSLS-II-BMM/BeamlineManual/docs/desktop.rst

 ----------

-To have eyeballs on the operation of the beamline, we want ``Phoebus`` for engineering screen and the ``cadashboard`` application for the heads-up overview of
+To have eyeballs on the operation of the beamline, we want ``Phoebus`` for engineering screens and the ``cadashboard`` application for the heads-up overview of the state of the beamline.

 Phoebus (engineering screens)
   There are two ways to start Phoebus.